googleapis/google-cloud-java/google-cloud-clients/google-cloud-contrib/google-cloud-spanner-jdbc/README.md

 CloudSpannerJdbcConnection#setRetryAbortsInternally(boolean) for more information.

 ### Authentication
-The JDBC driver will either use the credentials that are specified in the connection URL, or if none specified, the default credentials of the environment.
+The JDBC Driver will either use the credentials that are specified in the connection URL, or if none specified, the default credentials of the environment.

 See the
 [Authentication](https://github.com/googleapis/google-cloud-java#authentication)